Pykinho/xGDataCreator/README.md

 # xGDataCreator
-a tool for creating football shot  data and statistics
+a tool for creating football shots data and statistics